 The Model M instrument consists of an analog/digital amplifier-recorder and a dual-channel paper chart recorder.
 One channel (Liquid Level) is used to optimize the reflection from the liquid level and other large downhole anomalies.
 The second channel (Collars) is used to optimize the response from the tubing collars and other small downhole anomalies.

-Senior Tech (now Hamdon Energy Solutions) carries these units in stock and can usually ship within 24 hours.
+Hamdon Energy Solutions carries most units in stock and can usually ship within 2-4 days.